Ruiyang13/TikTok_Comment_Analysis/README.md

 **Date:** December 2025

 ## 🎯 Project Objective
 To analyze comments under my own videos.
+The challenging part of this project is that many comments used Gen-z slangs and memes, thus traditional way of sentiment analysis may not work very well.

 ## 🛠️ Methodology
 I extracte data directly from the TikTok web interface using browser console scripts.